Phillimore Gardens

 Phillimore Gardens is a street in Kensington, West London, England.

 Phillimore Gardens runs roughly north to south from Duchess of Bedford's Walk to Kensington High Street.
 The houses on the west side all back on to Holland Park.

+History

 The road was built on the Phillimore Estate, on land acquired by the Phillimore family in the early 18th century, and much of which is still owned by them.
 Speculative building began within 10 years of William Phillimore succeeding to the estate in 1779.

 In 2014, one of the 10 most expensive houses sold in London, at £19.75m, was on the street.

 In 2022, it was the most expensive street in England, with an average house price of £23.8m, according to Halifax.